frankshearar/Home/2-Factor-Auth-for-NuGet.org-sign-in.md

 ## Solution

 ### Personal NuGet.org accounts
 We plan to deprecate NuGet.org accounts not linked to Microsoft Accounts and require authentication to NuGet.org accounts via Microsoft Accounts that are secured by 2-FA.
 We will also support AAD logins.

+_For AAD, the experience will be similar to Microsoft Accounts.
+Clicking on the "Sign in with Microsoft" will lead to a login screen that will redirect to an AAD login if the mail id entered is an AAD account.
+Nothing else changes._

 ### Organization Accounts